emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-06-embedded-resources-and-external-resources.md

 ---
 layout: post
-title: "Languages using embedded and external resources in the same project"
+title: "Custom languages using embedded and external resources in .NET Framework"
 description: "Working with embedded resources and external resrouces in the same project"
 comments: true
 keywords: "csharp"